 We welcome feedback.
-If you would like to make any comments about this publication, please email AFSPD.feedback@education.gsi.gov.uk, quoting the title of this document.
+If you would like to make any comments about this publication, please email AFSPD.feedback@education.gov.uk, quoting the title of this document.
 Specific project queries should be sent to the allocated project lead/lead contact.

-General enquiries regarding this publication should be sent to us at www.education.gov.uk/contactus.
+About this publication: